 All students at Midwest University are encouraged to participate in the student government.
-The student government works to promote structure for student expression and government.
-It is organized to serve as a voice for the student body to University administration and trustees, to cooperate with the faculty and administration in the daily function of the University, to advance the welfare of the University, and to promote an awareness of and interest in the vital issues affecting the University community.
-Each May, the student government elects officers who will serve as the student government leadership and who will work with the Assistant Dean of Student Affairs.
+The student government works to promote structure for student expression and self-government.
+It was organized to serve as a voice for the student body to communicate with the university administration and trustees, to cooperate with the faculty and administration in the daily function of the university, to advance the welfare of the university, and to promote an awareness of and interest in the vital issues affecting the university community.
+Each May, the student government elects officers who will serve as the student government leadership who will work closely with the Director of Student Affairs.